 7 for we live by faith, not by sight.

-8 Thus we are full of courage and would prefer to be alive on the new earth and at home with the Lord.
+8 Thus we are full of courage and would prefer to move from our current earthly existence into the presence of the Lord in our glorified bodies.

 “Absent from the body” does not suggest a disembodied state